-It costs £12.25 per adult to get in, and if you buy a combined ticket you can get a discount on the Fashion Museum.
-The audioguide is free and informative, with explanations of the baths, Roman life, and some of the artifacts that have been found in and around the baths.
+It costs £17.50 per adult to get in, and if you buy a combined ticket you can get a discount on the Fashion Museum and the Victoria Art Gallery.
+The audioguide is free and informative, with explanations of the baths, Roman life, and some of the artefacts that have been found in and around the baths.

 Take your pick – Bath has a Fashion Museum, a Postal Museum, a Museum of Bath at Work, a Musuem of East Asian Art, a Jane Austen musuem, and a Museum of Astronomy (among many others).
 Unlike museums in London, you have to pay to enter, but for many you can get a 2-for-1 entry if you travel by train.

 Bath is full of parks and gardens.
 Royal Victoria Park was opened by Princess Victoria when she was 11 years old – she was so impressed that she honoured it with the word “Royal”.
 The Parade Gardens run along the river front near the abbey, and Jane Austen used to enjoy the free Sydney Gardens.